canopas/web-developer-roadmap/README.md

 #### Practical 1.1

 - Perform following operations in gitlab
-  - Create a project, create a repository to GitLab
+  - Create a repository to GitLab
   - Add new files into a git repository
   - Modify some files and commit them into a git repository
   - Push in a git repository